Coinbase blames Visa for glitch that overcharged users

 Coinbase is actively working with major card networks to create a new MCC for digital currency purchases.
 For the benefit of consumers, we hope that this will not have additional “cash advance” fees as we believe that cards provide wider access to digital currency than just bank accounts.

-We take this very seriously and are taking all necessary steps to resolve this issue as soon as possible.” – Dan Romero, VP and GM of Coinbase
+We take this very seriously and are taking all necessary steps to resolve this issue as soon as possible.”

 0